AmosNimos/Xstaller/README.md

 > I also suggest changing the user setting to remove the auto matching.

-## To stop the update warning of sublime 3
+### To stop the update warning of sublime 3

+> ⚠️ 🚧 The following method may be a potential security risk.
 ~~~
 echo "127.0.0.1 www.sublimetext.com" >> /etc/hosts
 ~~~